 Yes, really.
-No more than one hundred and twenty-five, including crew.
-However, this number does not include children under four years old.
+No more than ninety, including crew.
+However, this number does not include children under five years old.

 You will be able to choose work to suit your ability and inclination and you will be part of a team of people.
-Jobs include: preparing the kitchen for the cooks, helping to prepare the evening meal, making sure the toilets are clean and have toilet paper in them, preparing social spaces, chopping and barrowing wood for the sauna and hot tub.
+Jobs include making sure the toilets are clean and have toilet paper in them, preparing social spaces, chopping and barrowing wood for the circle fires and the sauna.

 Yes, there are covered areas with fires.

-Dogs, with the exception of guide dogs (by prior arrangement), are not permitted on site.
+Dogs, with the exception of assistance dogs (by prior arrangement), are not permitted on site.

 There is neither mains power nor a generator on site.
 If you need to recharge your phone then you can use your car battery.
 Alternatively, bring a charger pack.
 These packs can hold multiple charges.
 However, you are encouraged to give your phone a rest.